Skoda Octavia Estate (2017 - ) review

 How reliable is it?

-Skoda fares well in the Warranty Direct Reliability Index, sitting towards the top of the manufacturer rankings.
-The Octavia isn’t quite as well regarded as an individual model, however, with engine, electrical and suspension problems accounting for a sizable chunk of warranty claims in the past.
-Having said that, our owner reviews for the pre-facelift Octavia show a largely positive experience with the car.
+Skoda is riding a wave of reliability at the moment, sitting in second place overall in the 2019 JD Power Vehicle Dependability Study, which ranks all the major manufacturers by performance.
+Our owner reviews for the pre-facelift Octavia show a largely positive experience with the car.
 As standard, Skoda offers a two-year, unlimited mileage warranty and will also cover new cars for a third year up to 60,000 miles.
 It also includes a 12-year body protection warranty.

 How safe is it?

-The pre-facelift Octavia hatchback was crash tested by Euro NCAP in 2013 and scored a maximum five stars.
+The pre-facelift Octavia hatchback was crash tested by Euro NCAP in 2013 and scored a maximum five stars, although standards have moved on since then.
 All cars include a tyre-pressure monitoring system, front and knee airbags, as well as front side airbags.
 A driver alert system – which warns of fatigue – is included in SE models and above, but features like lane assist and blind spot monitoring are options.
 Automatic emergency braking is only included on models from SE Technology upwards, which is a shame at a time when manufacturers are increasingly including it as standard across many model ranges.